sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

-Drawn by this connection to history in Salzburg, after completing my duties as KFAS-Salzburg Global Leadership Initiative Fellow on the last night, I searched the web for piano scores of Mozart's Piano Sonatas in C major—both <a href="/#mozart-piano-sonata">K. 330</a> and the famously beloved K. 545—and have them printed at the Schloss Leopoldskron's front desk.
+Drawn by this connection to history in Salzburg, after completing my duties as KFAS-Salzburg Global Leadership Initiative Fellow on the last night, I searched the web for piano scores of Mozart's Piano Sonatas in C major—both <a href="/#mozart-piano-sonata">K. 330</a> and the famously beloved K. 545—and had them printed at the Schloss Leopoldskron's front desk.
 Then I finally made that moment &ndash;
 I simply <font class="emph">had to</font> play.
 (I don't know how to explain why and I don't think any words can do it, but I just knew I had to.)